Pakniat/PySimplex/README.md

 * **Python >= 2.7**

-PySimplex has no external dependencies outside of the Python standard library
+PySimplex has no external dependencies outside of the Python standard library.

 ## Contributors